-CMIM has sent us a copy of what the enclosed written advice - a so-called 'dear Trustee' letter - would have said.
-The letter does not refer to Mrs M by name and mentions that the business has been introduced by YCP.
+Both CMIM and Miss B have sent us a copy of what the enclosed written advice - a so-called 'dear Trustee' letter.
+The letter does not refer to Miss B by name and mentions that the business has been introduced by YCP.
 It repeats that CMIM is providing the trustee with advice that it understands to be unregulated, because a SSAS is not regulated (and furthermore, the TRG investment involves direct ownership in property).
 It goes on: